• Skip to primary navigation

 Kombucha is a fermented tea with a unique flavor that is both sweet and vinegary flavor.
 A mixture of green tea or black tea and sweetener (sugar) ferments with the help of a symbiotic culture of bacteria and yeast (also known as a SCOBY).

-The fermenting typically lasts 3 to 30 days.
-The antioxidants and probiotics added to the drink during fermentation help protect against certain diseases.
 A type of acid called acetic acid, also found in vinegar, is produced when kombucha is fermented.
 Acetic acid helps fight infections, which means tea drinkers could have fewer infections and illnesses overall.

 But how well do these two health trends mesh?
 Since you use sugar to make kombucha, many people wonder if drinking kombucha can kick you out of ketosis.